latheon-network/Latheon/STATUS.md

 This exact flow — including the on-chain Merkle tree update — has been executed and confirmed on Sepolia.

-## 3. Structured selective disclosure — experimental parallel track (🟡 PROTOTYPE, PARTIALLY LIVE)
+## 3. Structured selective disclosure — experimental parallel track (🟢 LIVE, both flows confirmed)

 Separate from the production track above, and **not a replacement for it** — see `docs/selective-disclosure-design.md` for the full design.
 This addresses a real limitation of the production track's disclosure mechanism (§7 below): sharing your `secret` today grants full spending power, not just proof of authorship.
 The design splits a single secret into `spendKey` (spend-only) and `viewKey` (disclosure-only).